The 3 best Lemon syrup cocktails

 More about Lemon syrup

-What is the history of lemon syrup in cocktails?
+What ingredients pair well with lemon syrup in cocktails?